Filmed on 29 July 2021; published on 30 July 2021

 The woman dressed like the women in the magazines, was seated.
 The man stood beside here with one elbow on the chair shoulder, foot propped on a stool, so that his bent knee, on which the other hand rested, was raised to a level midway between the woman’s hands, folded in her lap, and her bodice.
 The man’s hair was clipped short and slicked down.
 The man’s mouth wavered between a smile and indifference.
 The woman was smiling, with her head tilted slightly to one side.
 The angle was accentuated by her broad-brimmed hat, whose white feathers curved into the margin of the picture.

 Here is the letter I found on the bedroom floor.
-I have left the spelling and punctuation as in the original, but I have changed the names of the two people in the letter to protect their identity …
+I have left the spelling and punctuation as in the original.
+First are the images of the letter; then after that, my transcription of the script, which I found a little difficult to read because of its antiquity …

 Letter to Violet from Her Betrothed